Highlyhotgames/fast_txtgen_7B/README.md

 Instructions:

-Start menu; type cmd and click on “run as administrator”
+Click on start menu; type cmd and click on “run as administrator”

 	wsl --install

+It will ask to restart PC if this is the first WSL installation on this machine After reboot WSL will continue installation...
-restart PC; while WSL continues installation, start menu; type cmd and open
+While it does, click on start menu; type cmd and open

 	notepad .wslconfig

-click on yes to create a new file; copy and paste the content below
+Click on yes to create a new file; copy and paste the content below:

 	[wsl2]